Artificial Intelligence

 Human-in-the-Loop Governance

 Enterprise AI agents must operate within governance frameworks that ensure human oversight, auditability, and the ability to intervene.
 This is not merely a compliance consideration – it is an engineering requirement.
 Agents that operate without appropriate guardrails will eventually take actions that are incorrect, costly, or reputationally damaging.
-Human-in-the-loop AI governance is the discipline of designing systems where human oversight is built into the agent’s execution loop rather than bolted on after deployment.
+Human-in-the-loop AI governance is the discipline of designing systems where human oversight and human supervision are built into the agent’s execution loop rather than bolted on after deployment.
+Explicit human supervision in AI agent systems is essential to prevent unintended or harmful actions, especially in contexts where autonomous decisions could have significant consequences.

 Governance Tiers